 - Impact on Gross Regional Product (GRP): Additional $23.1 million in annual GRP

-Note: a comprehensive report of the economic impact can be found on the official Boldt Castle website here.
+Note: a comprehensive economic impact report can be found on the official Boldt Castle website here.

 In 1980, a low-budget horror movie, Fear No Evil, would be filmed using Boldt Castle as its narrative centerpiece.
-In fact, young filmmaker Frank LaLoggia from Rochester, N.Y., had an uncle who helped finance the film having seen the location and asking his nephew to base a story around it.
-Although it was a relatively campy movie, LaLoggia would strike a minor cult-classic with his follow up several years later, The Lady In White.
+In fact, young filmmaker Frank LaLoggia from Rochester, N.Y., had an uncle who helped finance the film, having seen the location and asking his nephew to base a story around it.
+Although it was a relatively campy movie, LaLoggia would strike a minor cult classic with his follow-up, The Lady In White, several years later.